FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Creating_transfers_Start_here/Model_and_Physical_file_concepts.md

 ### Request to receive several model files

-Transfer CFT{{< TransferCFT/componentshortname  >}} provides the possibility of activating the following at the requester end:
+{{< TransferCFT/axwayvariablesComponentShortName  >}} provides the possibility of activating the following at the requester end:

 - The reception of